neophob/singfrid/README.md

 ## Core technologies

 - Software: https://nodered.org is used as main "smart home" solution, mdns is used as discovery mechanism and Docker is used as defined runtime.
-- Hardware: Any single board computer (SBC) that runs Node.js - how many unused SBC are lying around in your office?
+- Hardware: Any single board computer that runs Node.js - how many unused SBCs are lying around in your office?

-# DIY
+# Docker runtime

+Singfrid uses Docker as runtime to simplify deploying.

 ## custom node-red Docker image